Amiele2006/FlexiProject/README.md

 ## Flexi Project

-This is a BMI calculator that helps user's get their bmi while giving them exercise pr diet tips.
+This is a BMI calculator that helps user's get their bmi while giving them exercise or diet tips.
 You can view the deployed project here : https://flexiproject-q0df.onrender.com/